virteal/Inox/README.md

   - Ranges - smart references to slices of data
   - Stacks - pervasive, even objects are stacks of named values
   - Variables - in the data stack, in the control stack or in some other stack
-  - Verb - simple verbs are concatenated to make complex ones
+  - Verbs - simple verbs are concatenated to make complex ones
   - Notations - prefix, infix or postfix notation, your choice
   - Dialects - multiple predefined and custom dialects for different styles